-In our list of the lowest house edge games, we explain how each one works, what affects the odds, and how you can improve your chances of walking away a winner.
-You will learn all about the lowest house edge online casino games and why it matters for both online and in-person play.
+In our list of the casino games with lowest house edge, we explain how each one works, what affects the odds, and how you can improve your chances of walking away a winner.
+You will learn all about the lowest house edge casino games and why it matters for both online and in-person play.

 The house edge is where the casino makes its money.
 It’s the statistical margin, embedded in every game, that shows how much of an advantage the casino holds in the long run.
 For example, with a house edge of 2%, the casino expects to keep $2 for every $100 you bet.